 - David has been in the construction industry for 40 years.
 David is Vice Chair of Comrie Community Council, a Member of Comrie Flambeaux Committee and President of Strathyre Gun Club.

 - David has lived in Comrie all of his life and is actively involved in the community.
 David is on the Sports and Recreation Working Group.

 - More recently developed interests in software engineering and ecommerce, opening a dot com business in the export of Tartan goods in the former Tartan Museum in Comrie.
-Now semi-retired, and busier than ever, developing new ideas for film and leisure photography.
+Now semi-retired, and busier than ever, in drama, film and leisure photography.

 - Blair chaired the Free Huts project through development, and it is now fully operational under the title, the “Repair and Lease Scheme” in the care of the Site Management Group”.
 He also takes a role in Communications, Renewables and Events including “Apple Day”.
 He currently runs the Grass Cutting Rota.